Storytelling is an oral art form as ancient as the civilizations of the world, yet, relevant to our time and place.

 Storytelling forges heart-to-heart ties between people by encouraging appreciation of one’s own cultural identity as well as understanding and appreciation of the diversity of people, ideas, and cultural traditions of the world.

-Ms. Valentine presents interactive storytelling performances for audiences of all ages at schools, libraries, museums, and community events.
+Ms. Valentine presents interactive storytelling performances for schools, libraries, museums and community events.
 Her programs are designed to engage audiences of all ages, encourage exchange between generations, and promote a spirit of connectedness and community.
 As a teaching artist, she facilitates folk arts residencies and teacher/professional staff development workshops.
-P

 In 2004, she participated in a storytelling delegation to South Africa, with the National Storytelling Network, under the auspices of People to People Ambassador Programs.
 In addition, she was awarded The Leeway Foundation of Philadelphia, Pennsylvania’s 2004 Window of Opportunity Grant to study the preservation of folktale traditions in South Africa.
 Her essay, A Voice for the Voiceless© was published in the July/August 2005 issue of Storytelling Magazine, by the National Storytelling Network.